 NOTA (None of the above) is a political thriller starring Vijay Deverakonda and Mehreen Pirzada in lead roles.
-Sanchana Natarajan, Nasser and Sathyaraj played key roles.
-K E Gnanavel Raja produced the film under Studio Green banner and Anand Shankar directed it.
-NOTA released worldwide on 5th Oct, 2018.
+Sanchana Natarajan, Nasser, and Sathyaraj played key roles.
+K E Gnanavel Raja produced the film under the Studio Green banner and Anand Shankar directed it.
+NOTA was released worldwide on 5th Oct 2018.

-NOTA is a fearless and genuine attempt at flaws of Tamil politics.
+NOTA is a fearless and genuine attempt at the flaws of Tamil politics.
 But the problem is that the writer penned the script around several assumptions.
-The writers are of the opinion that any problem can be solved by politicians at snap of the fingers and the public are ready to help the Government.
-In reality, the general public are no less corrupt than any politician.
-The rowdy CM tag for a speech seems ridiculous, and in fact the public are fed up with the use of abusive and vulgar words used by politicians nowadays.
-There are MLAs in India who beat up thugs on road when attacked.
+The writers believe that any problem can be solved by politicians at the snap of their fingers and the public are ready to help the Government.
+In reality, the general public is no less corrupt than any politician.
+The rowdy CM tag for a speech seems ridiculous, and in fact, the public is fed up with the use of abusive and vulgar words used by politicians nowadays.
+There are MLAs in India who beat up thugs on the road when attacked.
 It would’ve been effective if he earns the rowdy tag through actions instead of words.

-The intensity required for the role of lead actor is missing.
-Although Vijay Deverakonda is angry or sad at a moment, he laughs and parties in a next scene as if everything he does is a political drama.
-This takes away the empathy of audience for the role.
+The intensity required for the role of the lead actor is missing.
+Although Vijay Deverakonda is angry or sad at a moment, he laughs and parties in the next scene as if everything he does is a political drama.
+This takes away the empathy of the audience for the role.
 The characters lack development and are shallow.
-In fact, the entire thread of Nasser and Sathyaraj flashbacks has no importance in the central theme and can be avoided for more important things.
+The entire thread of Nasser and Sathyaraj flashbacks has no importance in the central theme and can be avoided for more important things.

 The script could have been better with some research.
-The dialogues are satirical on politics but doesn’t reveal anything about the characters.
+The dialogues are satirical about politics but don’t reveal anything about the characters.
 The production values are good.
 The cinematography is decent.
 The songs are bad but the background score is gripping.
-In fact, the film could have been considered as drama instead of thriller without such an intense BGM.
+The film could have been considered a drama instead of a thriller without such an intense BGM.
 The editing is a disaster and there is no flow between the scenes.
 It feels like watching multiple episodes of a TV serial.
 The direction is equally bad and the director shows his inexperience several times.
 The elevation scenes fall flat as the director tried to elevate using fast cuts instead of blocking and performances.
-The film seems like written, shot and released in a hurry.
+The film seems written, shot, and released in a hurry.

-NOTA is a film that focusses primarily on Tamil politics.
-Although they promoted it like a bilingual, it’s still a Tamil dubbed film that tries to convince the audience to believe Chennai as Hyderabad.
-It may appeal to the fans of Vijay Deverakonda but normal audience can avoid it.
+NOTA is a film that focuses primarily on Tamil politics.
+Although they promoted it as bilingual, it’s still a Tamil dubbed film that tries to convince the audience to believe Chennai is Hyderabad.
+It may appeal to the fans of Vijay Deverakonda but the normal audiences can avoid it.